Judgement-free. Confidential. Safe. Psychotherapy. For life’s tricky times

 Heal from the past.
 Live for today and tomorrow.
 Improve your relationships with others.
 Learn to be kinder to you.
 Say goodbye to destructive behaviours.
 Find ways to cope with ups and downs.
 Feel empowered to live the best life you can.

-Psychotherapy is a personal journey; there is no one size fits all.
-My approach is based on an integration of psychodynamic, body psychotherapy and CBT.
+Psychotherapy is a personal journey; there is no one-size-fits-all.
+My approach is trauma-informed and based on an integration of psychodynamic and more cognitive approaches.
 So what does this mean?

 It can be helpful to look at early attachment patterns, behaviours and scripts which can help to uncover outdated modes of operation that can still (unhelpfully) rule our lives today.
 I work with clients to reframe unhelpful thinking patterns, regulate emotions and learn to relate to others in a healthy way.
 During our sessions, we explore the connection between mind and body; the physiological expression of psychological stress and trauma (seems obvious, but we pay it little attention).
 And together, we create a ‘toolkit’ to help you navigate the twists and turns of life.